Wi-sc/xianghui-yang/content/authors/admin/_index.md

 highlight_name: true
 ---

-Xianghui Yang a Ph.D. candidate in the School of Electrical & Information Engineering, The University of Sydney, where he works at the USYD-Vision Lab under the supervision of [Prof. Luping Zhou](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/luping-zhou.html), [Prof. Guosheng Lin](https://guosheng.github.io/) and [Prof. Wanli Ouyang](https://wlouyang.github.io/).
+Xianghui Yang is a Ph.D. candidate in the School of Electrical & Information Engineering, The University of Sydney, where he works at the USYD-Vision Lab under the supervision of [Prof. Luping Zhou](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/luping-zhou.html), [Prof. Guosheng Lin](https://guosheng.github.io/) and [Prof. Wanli Ouyang](https://wlouyang.github.io/).
 Before that, he received B.Sc. degree in Physiscs from the School of Physics, [Nanjing University](https://www.nju.edu.cn/EN/main.htm) in 2019.
-{style="text-align: justify;"}
+{style="text-align: justify;"}.
+His research interests include Computer Vision, Deep Learning Generalization and 3D Reconstruction.